 Drug use occurs at similar rates across racial and ethnic groups, but racialized women are far more likely to be criminalized for drug law violations than white women.
 Black women are no more likely than white women to use illicit drugs during pregnancy, but they are far more likely to be reported to child welfare services for drug use.

-More than three quarters of women behind bars are mothers, many of them sole caregivers.
+Roughly 60% of women in state and federal prisons are mothers of minor children, many of them sole caregivers.
 Removing a parent (perhaps the only parent) from a household is immediately destabilizing, and over the long-term, it’s devastating.
 Children with a parent in prison are several times more likely than other children to end up in foster care, to drop out of school and to become involved in the criminal justice system themselves.

 Parents, once released from prison, may be barred from public assistance and housing and face significantly reduced employment opportunities.
 Even women who do not use drugs may be required to submit to invasive and embarrassing monitored drug testing in order to obtain public assistance.